clchinkc/zombie/zombie_simulation/population_note.md

 Despite these drawbacks, the layered pattern remains popular in software development due to its simplicity, separation of concerns, and maintainability.
 It is a versatile pattern that can be applied to various types of applications, providing a clear structure for organizing the components of a software system.
 """

 """
-In software design, the broker pattern is an architectural pattern that involves the use of an intermediary software entity called a "broker" to facilitate communication between two or more software components.
-The broker acts as a "middleman" between the components, allowing them to communicate without being directly aware of each other's existence.
-In the broker pattern, the broker is responsible for receiving messages from one component and forwarding them to the appropriate recipient.
-The components that communicate through the broker are known as servers or clients.

-The broker pattern can be used to decouple components in a distributed system.
-This can make the system more scalable and resilient, as well as easier to maintain and evolve.
-The broker pattern can also be used to implement a variety of other architectural patterns, such as the mediator pattern, the observer pattern, and the facade pattern.

-Here are some of the benefits of using the broker pattern:

-Decoupling: The broker pattern decouples components in a distributed system, making them more independent and easier to maintain.
-Scalability: The broker pattern can be used to scale a distributed system by adding or removing brokers as needed.
-Resilience: The broker pattern can make a distributed system more resilient to failures by routing requests around failed components.
-Maintainability: The broker pattern can make a distributed system easier to maintain by centralizing the logic for routing requests.
-Here are some of the drawbacks of using the broker pattern:

-Complexity: The broker pattern can add complexity to a distributed system.
-Performance: The broker pattern can add latency to requests that are routed through the broker.
-Centralization: The broker pattern can centralize control over a distributed system, making it a single point of failure.
-Overall, the broker pattern is a powerful architectural pattern that can be used to decouple components in a distributed system.
-However, it is important to weigh the benefits and drawbacks of the pattern before using it in a particular project.

-The broker pattern is a versatile architectural pattern that can be used in a variety of different contexts.
-If you are designing a distributed system, the broker pattern is a pattern worth considering.
-"""

-"""
 The broker pattern is an architectural pattern used in software design to structure distributed systems with decoupled components that interact through remote procedure calls (RPCs).
 It involves the introduction of a broker component that is responsible for coordinating communication between the components of the system.